kbterm/kubeterm/README.md

 ## Features

 - Cluster management:
-  - Load local default kubeconfig automatically without additinal configuration.
+  - Defaut kubeconfig is loaded automatically without additinal configuration.
   - Integrated with cloud provider account( GCP and Azure ).
 You can import the cluster by just login with your cloud account.
   - Support cluster access credentials from cloud provider, including AWS secret access key, GCP service account, and Azure service principal.
 - Cluster dashboard: cluster status and resource statistics.